 The minutes slipped into hours, and before they realized how long they were talking, the sun stretched across the sky and clouds blossomed and drifted away from the hills.

 As promised, David returned Charlotte to the Hunting Lodge before the sun had fully set.
 But only just barely.
 Old Maddy wasn’t worried though, she knew Charlotte was with The Hunter the whole time, which meant she was safe.
-And the Queen’s nasty little spy was easy enough for her to distract, so the Queen never learned that Charlotte had left.
+And the Queen’s nasty little spy was easy enough for her to distract, so the Queen never learned that Charlotte had left with him.